 Alternatively, you could also invest in condos through various real estate crowdfunding platforms.
 The rise of fractional real estate investing has seen a rise in companies that let you buy shares of real estate properties.
 Condos and residential real estate are very popular investments for crowdfunding platforms alongside residential real estate.

 However, the advantage of crowdfunding companies over individual ownership is that the barrier to entry is low for investors.
 In fact, the top platforms let you invest in condos and other properties starting as low as $10 in some cases.

 |Account Fees||1%/year||1-1.25%/year asset management fee||2% annual management fee|

 Fundrise is one of our favorite platforms due to the low minimum investment requirement and low annual fee.
 But both RealtyMogul and Streitwise are beginner-friendly ways to add real estate to your portfolio without much starting capital.

 Related Reading >>> The Best Ways To Invest In Real Estate Without Much Money.

 Read all the governing documents carefully prior to making an offer on a condo.
 And talk with a few of the neighbors.
 They'll tell you how well the condo association manages the community and share the inside scoop on what it's like to live in the building.

 And as with any real estate investment property you're considering, run your numbers to make sure the rent will cover the condo fee, as well as all other costs associated with owning and managing a rental property.

 If you'd like to stay on the safe side but still get your feet wet in the real estate world, consider crowdfunding, which is considered a safer investment.
-Crowdstreet, for example, provides direct access to specific real estate investment opportunities and has a wide selection of both equity and debt investment deals chosen with strict standards.
+Fundrise, for example, makes it easy to invest in REITs and get condos and other property types into your portfolio.